My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my twenty-third vintage phone, a Western Electric model D1 handset mounting, which I bought at a flea market for $35.
-Unlike the other phones in my collection, the D1 isn't self-contained.
-Like a candlestick set, the D1 phone housing contains only the wiring for the handset, a place for a dial and/or an apparatus blank, and the handset hook switch; the coupling of these to the phone line, as well as the ringer, were contained in a wall-mounted box called a 'subset'.
+This is my twenty-third vintage phone, a Western Electric D1 handset mount, which I bought at a flea market for $35.
+Unlike most of the other phones in my collection, the D1, commonly referred to as a 202 phone, isn't self-contained.
+Like a candlestick set, the D1's housing contains only the wiring for the handset, a place for a dial and/or an apparatus blank, and the handset hook switch; the coupling of these to the phone line, as well as the ringer, is done in a wall-mounted box called a 'subset'.
 Technically, a 102 or 202 isn't classified by the shape of the base, but the type of subset box it is connected to; mine has an oval base, which is what the 202 is commonly seen as, but I do not have a subset box to connect it to, so it is technically just a D1.
-Unlike most of them, my D1 is equipped with a 302-style F1 handset, rather than the earlier E1 "spit-cup" handset.
-Also, it is lacking a dial, which means that it was most likely used in a manual phone system (pick up the phone, wait for the operator to answer, and tell her the number you wish to dial).
+Being a later version, my D1 is equipped with a 302-style F1 handset, rather than the earlier E1 "spit-cup" handset.
+Also, it is lacking a dial, which means that it was used in a manual phone system (pick up the phone, wait for the operator to answer, and tell her the number you wish to dial).
 Due to lack of a subset, I have yet to test it.

 This is my twenty-fourth vintage phone, a Radio Shack "French Continental" model 43-320 desk phone, which I bought at a flea market for $25.
-This phone is similar to the thousands of European-style phones which were cranked out of overseas factories during the '70s and '80s.
+This phone is similar to the thousands of "French" phones which were cranked out of overseas factories during the '70s and '80s, mostly based on the (ironically, Danish) Telefon Fabrik Automatic D08, as seen below (here is a comparison shot).
 This one has a large rectangular base, with a silver rotary dial jutting out of it; the dial has the letters in the center of each fingerwheel hole, with the numbers on the inside (a common trait of older European phones).
 Like many phones of this type, the plastic has yellowed noticeably.
-The dial is a bit sluggish, so I haven't had a chance to test it yet.
+The dial is a bit sluggish, but other than that, it seems to work.

 DIAL (coming soon) | RING (coming soon)